geneontology/helpdesk/.github/ISSUE_TEMPLATE/new-member-onboarding.md

 ## User info:
 What is your [ORCID](https://orcid.org/register)?

 What is the name of your organization (e.g., LBL, SGD, EMBL-EBI)?

 Which group(s) are you a part of (if not the same as above)?

+Which GOC member(s) directed you to this form?

+Will you be curating in NOCTUA?

 ## Mailing list membership:
 - [ ] I've signed up for the GOC list (https://mailman.stanford.edu/mailman/listinfo/go-consortium)